git/git.github.io/rev_news/drafts/edition-105.md

   [`.gitattributes`](https://git-scm.com/docs/gitattributes) files,
   similar to [gitignore.io](https://www.toptal.com/developers/gitignore/).
-+ [githistory.xyz](https://githistory.xyz/) is a service that allows to quickly browse the history of files in any git repo (from GitHub, GitLab, Bitbucket).
++ [githistory.xyz](https://githistory.xyz/) is a service that allows to quickly browse the history of files in any Git repo (from GitHub, GitLab, Bitbucket).
   Also available as Chrome, Firefox, and Visual Studio extensions, and as `git-file-history` command line tool (in Node.js).
   Mentioned in passing in [Git Rev News Edition #48](https://git.github.io/rev_news/2019/02/27/edition-48/).
-+ Josh Branchaud (jbranchaud) list of
-  [Today I Learned (TIL) tips about Git](https://github.com/jbranchaud/til#git).
++ Josh Branchaud (jbranchaud) collected a list of [Today I Learned (TIL) tips about Git](https://github.com/jbranchaud/til#git).
-+ [lei](https://public-inbox.org/lei.html) is a command-line tool
++ [`lei`](https://public-inbox.org/lei.html) is a command-line tool
   for importing and searching email, regardless of whether it is from a personal mailbox or a public-inbox instance, like [public-inbox.org](https://public-inbox.org/README.html) or [lore.kernel.org](https://lore.kernel.org/).<br>
-  Warning: lei is still in its early stages and may destroy mail.
+  Warning: `lei` is still in its early stages and may destroy mail.
     + See also [lore+lei: part 1, getting started](https://people.kernel.org/monsieuricon/lore-lei-part-1-getting-started)
       article by Konstantin Ryabitsev (2021).
 + [git-fame](https://github.com/casperdcl/git-fame): Pretty-print
-  git repository collaborators sorted by contributions (includes computing code survival).
+  Git repository collaborators sorted by contributions (includes computing code survival).
 Written in Python.
 + [git-fame-rb](https://github.com/oleander/git-fame-rb) is a command-line tool
   that helps you summarize and pretty-print collaborators, based on the number of contributions.